huichenggong/Learning-Computation-with-Chenggong/CC_news_013_mdanalysis/README.md

 # This is where you installed gromacs.

 cmake  ../ -DGROMACS_SRC_DIR=/home/cheng/Software/Package/GMX/2022.5/gromacs-2022.5
-# This is the gromacs source code folder you downloaded.
+# This is the gromacs source code folder that you downloaded from GMX website.

 make
 ```